 Actual Case #1

 In People v.
 Brandon R. - Case No. BA385663, my client was a music video producer who was not only alleged to have tried to solicit an undercover LAPD officer who was posing as a street walking prostitute to be his whore for the night but that he tried to make her his whore for life.
 What happened is the Los Angeles Police Department was utilizing scarce resources to not combat murderers, rapists, burglars, welfare cheats or child molesters BUT they were sending out 8-10 man teams on weekend nights in poor minority neighborhoods to catch unsuspecting "Johns" from soliciting street walking whores.
 My client approached the undercover female LAPD officer and solicited her for work as a model.
 He told her she could make money and travel with him across the State and Country.
 After the undercover whore had heard enough she signaled to other cops lying in wait and they arrested him for attempted pimping and pandering.
 The DA got their hooks in and never let go.
 They wanted my client to plead to a felony as a pimp.
 While it's generally understood that Pimpin' ain't easy my client and I decided to give the District Attorney's Office the finger.
 We set the case for trial and I brought in one witness on behalf of my client.
 She was an ex-stripper who was approached by my client years before at a strip club she was working at.
 He offered her the same things he offered the undercover whore LAPD cop.
 The witness testified how she subsequently shot many videos with other girls and that my client was always the gentleman and never tried to push up on her.
 I showed several videos produced by my client where he is not only seen rapping in the videos but dancing as well.
 Outcome: the jury returned a hung verdict of 9-3 for Not Guilty.
 The Judge dismissed the case preventing the DA from refiling.
+No Prison for my Client.
 Now that's Pimp!

 How Is Prostitution Legally Defined in California?